Otto Warmbier

 Otto Frederick Warmbier (December 12, 1994 – June 19, 2017) was an American college student who was imprisoned in North Korea in 2016 on a charge of subversion.
-In June 2017, he was released by North Korea in a vegetative state and died soon afterwards.
+In June 2017, he was released by North Korea in a vegetative state and died soon after his parents requested his feeding tube be removed.

 Warmbier entered North Korea as part of a guided tour group on December 29, 2015.
 On January 2, 2016, he was arrested at Pyongyang International Airport while awaiting departure from the country.
 He was convicted of attempting to steal a propaganda poster from his hotel, for which he was sentenced to 15 years of imprisonment with hard labor.

-Shortly after his sentencing in March 2016, Warmbier suffered a severe neurological injury from an unconfirmed cause and fell into a coma, which lasted until his death.
+Shortly after his sentencing in March 2016, Warmbier suffered a severe neurological injury from an unknown cause and fell into a coma, which lasted until his death.
 North Korean authorities did not disclose his medical condition until June 2017, when they announced he had fallen into a coma as a result of botulism and a sleeping pill.
 He was freed later that month, still in a comatose state after 17 months in captivity.
-He was repatriated to the United States and arrived in Cincinnati, Ohio, on June 13, 2017.
+He was sent back to the United States and arrived in Cincinnati, Ohio, on June 13, 2017.
 He was taken to the University of Cincinnati Medical Center for immediate evaluation and treatment.

 Warmbier never regained consciousness and died on June 19, 2017, six days after his return to the United States when his parents requested his feeding tube be removed.
 A coroner's report stated that he died from an unknown injury causing lack of oxygen to the brain.
 Non-invasive internal scans did not find any signs of fractures to his skull.

-In 2018, a U.S. federal court found the North Korean government liable for Warmbier's torture and death, in a default judgment in favor of Warmbier's parents after North Korea did not contest the case.
-In 2019, U.S. President Donald Trump caused controversy after saying that he believed the word of North Korean leader Kim Jong-un that Kim was not responsible for Warmbier's death.
-In response, Warmbier's parents criticized Trump for "making excuses for Kim and his evil regime."
+In 2018, a U.S. federal court found the North Korean government liable for Warmbier's alleged torture and death, in a default judgment in favor of Warmbier's parents after North Korea did not contest the case.

 Early life

-Otto Warmbier was born in Cincinnati, Ohio, on December 12, 1994.
-The eldest of Cynthia ("Cindy", née Garber) and Fred Warmbier's three children, he was raised in Cincinnati, Ohio.
+Otto Frederick Warmbier was born in Cincinnati, Ohio, on December 12, 1994.
+He was the eldest of Cynthia "Cindy" (née Garber) and Frederick Warmbier's three children.
+Warmbier's mother was Jewish and he identified as Jewish.
 He attended Wyoming High School, where he was considered popular and studious, and graduated in 2013 as salutatorian.
-After that he enrolled at the University of Virginia, where he was pursuing a double major degree in commerce and economics, and did a foreign exchange at the London School of Economics.
+After that, he enrolled at the University of Virginia, where he was pursuing a double major degree in commerce and economics, and did a foreign exchange at the London School of Economics.
 His minor was in global sustainability.
-Warmbier, who was Jewish through his mother, was active in Hillel on his college campus.
+Warmbier was active in Hillel on his college campus.
 He was a member of the Theta Chi fraternity.
 Being interested in other cultures, he had visited Israel (on a Birthright trip), Europe, Cuba, and Ecuador.